 Attractive to children and adults alike, the SS Maheno shipwreck is another Fraser Island landmark.
 The vessel, once a trans-Tasman liner and World War I hospital ship, was driven ashore by a cyclone in 1935 on the Fraser Coast, where it remains today.

-Destinations around Fraser Island
+Day trips around Fraser Island

-The Fraser Coast and Queensland are known for their diverse attractions, all within easy reach of Fraser Island holiday rentals.
+The Fraser Coast and Queensland are known for their diverse attractions, all within easy reach of Fraser Island holiday houses.
 Water lovers will want to see Tin Can Bay, which attracts visitors with its striking beaches and recreational activities such as boating and fishing.
 Watch dolphins at Norman Point early in the morning before teeing off at the nearby 18-hole golf course.

 At Hervey Bay, enjoy a glass-bottom kayak tour or a boat trip to view the region's humpback whales.
 Stroll along the Harvey Bay Esplanade and shop at the local markets and boutiques before enjoying some alfresco dining.
 Stop by at Hervey Bay Botanic Gardens to view local birds, flowers and wildlife in their natural habitat.